 SKATERS KEEP ACHIEVING THROUGH EDUCATION

 The following ACYHA's skaters qualified for this year's S.K.A.T.E. celebration!
-Way to go!
-Due to Covid-19, this year’s qualifiers will receive a gift card valued at $25, a certificate, and a bag tag.
+Due to Covid-19, instead of an event, this year’s qualifiers received a gift card valued at $25, a certificate, and a bag tag.

-We hope to be able to offer a fun group activity again next year, once entertainment centers are reopen and social distancing orders are removed.
+We hope to be able to offer a fun group activity again next year!

 Skaters Keep Achieving Through Education (S.K.A.T.E.) was established to encourage, support and reward youth hockey players who commit themselves to their schoolwork while enjoying the sport of hockey.